XEverentX/simulation_random_variables/README.md

-# simulation of random variables
+# Simulation of random variables
 Laboratory work for Theory of probability.
 Simulation of random variables by given distribution density.